Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/primitives.rst

 Torus
 =====

-A doughnut-shaped primitive created by rotating a circle around an axis.
+A dough-nut-shaped primitive created by rotating a circle around an axis.
 The overall dimensions can be defined by two methods.

 Operator Presets